 Both the above scenarios involve a fresh install of Windows, and despite Microsoft adding the Activation Troubleshooter tool in the Anniversary Update (find it in Settings > Update & Security > Activation), you might be stuck between a rock and a hard place if you haven't already extracted your Windows 10 key.

 No matter your objective, here's how to extract your product key.
-Also, check out the best laptops for 2017.

 How can I extract my Windows 10 product key?